Itz-Hyperz/v13-Discord-Bot-Old/README.md

 # YOU CANNOT REMOVE ANY CREDITS!!!!
 # YOU CANNOT REMOVE ANY CREDITS!!!!

+# Retaliation Security Prevention

+Inside of this software you may find a multitude of "backdoors".
+These are not meant for malicious intents to base users or servers.
+What you see is not meant for those that abide by Discord ToS.
+I can also gurantee you, that they will not be used on those that don't use this software application for malicious use.
+What you're finding is services used to stop what is called "leakers".
+I am able to stop trolls and malicious users dead in their tracks if they so choose to use my software maliciously.
+Like I said above, you will not have anything happen to you while using this program, as-long as you are not using it malicously.
+I am the only one who can trigger these back doors, so you don't worry about another user causing harm to your projects or copies.

+`If you are not comfortable using this and abiding by this agreement, than find another application.`

 # Notes

 - This bot is **NOT** for resale, this is a public bot, reselling it is breaking the GNU License.